mthsmcd/MachineLearningTurbulenceModels/README.md

 # MachineLearningTurbulenceModels
-OpenFOAM's (OF) Turbulence Models to be used with Machine Learning predictions.
+OpenFOAM (OF) turbulence models used with Machine Learning predictions.

 **These are the models used in our papers:**